tdg5/reqless-rb/README.md

 Per-Job Middlewares
 ===================

-Qless also supports middleware on a per-job basis, when you have some orthogonal logic to run in the context of some (but not all) jobs.
+Reqless also supports middleware on a per-job basis, when you have some orthogonal logic to run in the context of some (but not all) jobs.

 Per-job middlewares are defined the same as worker middlewares: